-The University Travel and Expense Card provides a means for authorized individuals to make official University purchases of small dollar goods and services and travel.
-This policy establishes the guidelines for the use of the University Travel and Expense Card to minimize unnecessary expenses and reduce misuse of the card.
+The University Travel and Expense Card (T&E card) provides a means for authorized individuals to make official purchases of goods and services and travel.
+This policy establishes the standards for the proper use of the University Travel and Expense Card to minimize unnecessary expenses and reduce misuse of the card.

 Card Administrator (Program Administrator):